n-chicken/mta-exchange-bot/README.md

 ## To-do/Issues:

-- Auctions
-    - Announce when an auction ends
-    - Announce when an auction bid is made
 - Create better help command & clarify command structure
 - Should "shops" be a thing?
 - Add autocomplete in contexts where item ids and names are possible arguments
   - Maybe include popular kits?
-- Add timed auctions?
 - Add trust-ranking system?
-- Users are to be notified when they receive an /bid
+- Users are to be directly notified when they receive an /bid
 - Limit signal count per player unless they're Very-Trusted
 - Should users be penalized if they don't have the item they are registered to sell or buy?
   - Alternatively, automatically remove old user data within a yet-to-be-determined time frame